jasb3110/Radiocarbon-reservoir/README.md

 -   [References](#references)
 -   [R code](#r-code)

-## Abstract
+## Abstract {#abstract}

 Radiocarbon ( $^{14}C$ ) is a cosmogenic radionuclide produced in the upper atmosphere that is frequently used in paleoceanography to date sediments cores.
 However, dating marine sediment records have an important particularity, given that contemporaneous terrestrial and marine organism has different $^{14}C$ ages because the ocean is a source of $^{14}C$ , and thus marine organisms appear to be older than contemporaneous terrestrial organisms.
 This effect is called marine reservoir effect (MRE), it varies in space and time as a function of changes of water mass origin and circulation.

 In particular case for Peru and Chile coastal, MRE could due to upwelling intensity, the origin of the upwelled waters, therefore it needs to be considered while dating marine sediment cores.
 Recently an internationally agreed marine radiocarbon age calibration curve (Marine20) was released and provides a global average marine record of radiocarbon from 0 to 55 cal kyr BP, thus serving as a baseline for regional oceanic variation.

 Here we compare the difference of marine to terrestrial curve is called marine reservoir ages (MRA),between previous version with the new calibration curve based on 185 published data (marine-terrestrial pairs samples obtained in the Eastern Pacific Ocean between 0 to 50°S).
 We applied a bootstrapping method and the output data were sorted for spatial position and time period.
 Then, we calculated the MRA by error propagation and generalized additive model.
 According to our results, the MRA shows a pattern of time-space distribution at millennial time scales, with larger MRA ages north of 22°S.

 These observations suggest that forming water mass, upwelling process and river discharge were a keys factor that modulated MRA during the last 12 Kyr in the Eastern Tropical South Pacific.
 Moreover, the estimated MRA using the new radiocarbon age calibration curve(Marine20) is up to \~400 years higher compared to the MRA obtained using the previous calibration curve(Marine13), indicating that the timing of paleoceanographic events based on marine sediment records needs to be revised and updated.

-## Introduction
+## Introduction {#introduction}

 Radiocarbon-14 ( $^{14}C$ ) has produced by nuclear reaction due to cosmic rays in the upper atmosphere \~15km.
 Then $^{14}C$ is reacted with molecular oxygen to generate heavy carbon dioxide that is assimilated by primary producers via photosynthesis, reaching higher trophic levels via the food chain (Alves et al. 2018).